 The ABI is one of Germany’s major research centers in the domain of both comparative area studies and transregional studies.
 It is an independent, non‐profit research institute associated with the University of Freiburg.
-The institute was founded in 1960 by Arnold Bergstraesser, at the time professor of political science and sociology at the University of Freiburg.
+The institute was founded in 1960 by Arnold Bergstraesser, at that time professor of political science and sociology at the University of Freiburg.
 It is housed in its own building with conference rooms as well as office space for visiting researchers.
 Core funding is provided by the state of Baden‐Württemberg.
 Additional third party funding is sourced from scientific institutions and development organisations.

 The institute‘s research focuses on questions of power transformations, state institutions and societal conflicts in Africa, Asia, Latin America and the Middle East.
 The current research falls into three clusters: